 - IAAS’s compliance with the IIA’s Code of Ethics and Standards, and action plans to address any significant conformance issues.

-- Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of the Audit Committee of the State Board of Education.
+- Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of the Committee.

 - Results of audit engagements or other activities